MarketSquare/Robot-Framework-Mainframe-3270-Library/README.md

 ### Unix

-You can install the x3270 project from [their instructions page](http://x3270.bgp.nu/Build.html#Unix).
-Or if it is available in your distribution through `sudo apt-get install x3270`.
+You can install the x3270 project from [the instructions page](http://x3270.bgp.nu/Build.html#Unix).
+Or if it is available in your distribution through `sudo apt-get install x3270` / `brew install x3270`.

 More information can be found on the [Wiki page](https://github.com/Altran-PT-GDC/Robot-Framework-Mainframe-3270-Library/wiki/Installation) of this project.